carbon-language/carbon-lang/llvm/docs/LangRef.rst

-If a symbol appears in the ``@llvm.used`` list, then the compiler, assembler, and linker are required to treat the symbol as if there is a reference to the symbol that it cannot see.
+If a symbol appears in the ``@llvm.used`` list, then the compiler, assembler, and linker are required to treat the symbol as if there is a reference to the symbol that it cannot see (which is why they have to be named).
 For example, if a variable has internal linkage and no references other than that from the ``@llvm.used`` list, it cannot be deleted.
 This is commonly used to represent references from inline asms and other things the compiler cannot "see", and corresponds to "``attribute((used))``" in GNU C.

 On some targets, the code generator must emit a directive to the assembler or object file to prevent the assembler and linker from